Published 2014-01-12.

 scala> result2.fold[String]( | (lhs: String) => "Handled left side", | (rhs: String) => "Handled right side" | ) scala> res5: String = Handled left side

-In the above, the first type, in square braces, declares C
+In the above, the first type, in square braces, declares C to be String.

-The type of lhs
+The type of lhs reaffirms A to be String;

-remember that when the Either
+remember that when the Either instance was created,

-was defined to be String
+A was defined to be String,

 so if you put any other type here the compiler will give an error.